 The original structure was built in 1967 and received extensive renovation in 1995.
 It is named for O.V.
 (Pete) DeBusk '65, chairman of the LMU Board of Trustees.
-This sixty-one thousand square-foot concrete and masonry structure houses the dining hall, Lincoln Dining Room, WOW Cafe, bookstore, educational computer center, and the offices for the President of the University.
+This sixty-one thousand square-foot concrete and masonry structure houses the dining hall, Lincoln Dining Room, WOW Cafe, Starbucks, bookstore, educational computer center, study rooms, post office, and the offices for the President of the University.